 Prohibited discrimination/harassment undermines the integrity of the employment relationship, compromises equal employment opportunity, debilitates morale and interferes with work productivity.
 Thus, this policy applies to all employees and applicants for employment at Rowan University (CMSRU).
-Similarly, discrimination/harassment undermines the integrity of the educational relationship and compromises a student's ability to participate in and enjoy the benefits of the University's (CMSRU's) education program.
-Thus, this policy applies to student complaints alleging discrimination against University (CMSRU) employees, with the exception of sexual misconduct allegations, which are governed by the Policy Prohibiting Sexual Misconduct and Harassment.
+Similarly, discrimination/harassment undermines the integrity of the educational relationship and compromises a student's ability to participate in and enjoy the benefits of the University's (CMSRU) education program.
+Thus, this policy also applies to student complaints alleging discrimination against University (CMSRU) employees, including allegations of sexual misconduct that fall outside the definitional and jurisdictional requirements of Title IX.
+However, allegations of sexual harassment/sexual assault covered by Title IX will be addressed in accordance with the Ittle IX Sexual Harassment/Sexual Assault Policy.

-The University (CMSRU) will not tolerate harassment or discrimination by anyone in the workplace or educational environment, including supervisors, co-workers, professors, adjunct faculty or persons doing business with the University (CMSRU), including vendors and third-party consultants.
+The University (CMSRU) will not tolerate harassment or discrimination by anyone in the workplace or educational environment, including supervisors, co-workers, professors, adjunct faculty or persons doing business with the University (CMSRU), including vendors and third party consultants.
 This policy also applies to both conduct that occurs in the workplace or educational environment and conduct that occurs at any location which can be reasonably regarded as an extension of the workplace or educational environment (any field location, any off-site business-related social function, or any facility where Rowan University (CMSRU) business is being conducted and discussed).
+This policy further applies to posts on any social media site and/or electronic device, personal or business, which adversely affects the work or educational environments.
+At the University's discretion, this policy may also apply to conduct that occurs outside the workplace or educational environment, but has a direct impact on an individual's workplace or educational environment.

 This policy also applies to third party harassment.
-Third party harassment, or hostile environment harassment, is unwelcome behavior involving any of the protected categories referred to in the section above that is not directed at an individual but exists in the workplace or educational environment and interferes with an individual's ability to do his or her job or to participate in and enjoy the benefits of the education program.
+Third party harassment, or hostile environment harassment, is unwelcome behavior involving any of the protected categories referred to above that is not directed at an individual but exists in the workplace or educational environment and interferes with an individual's ability to do his or her job or to participate in and enjoy the benefits of the education program.
 Third party harassment based upon any of the aforementioned protected categories is prohibited by this policy.